needle-mirror/com.unity.rendering.hybrid/Documentation~/mesh_deformations.md

 - Unity 2020.1.0b6 or higher (recommended)
 - Hybrid Renderer 0.5.0 or higher (recommended)
 - SRP version 9.x.x or higher (recommended)
-- With Hybrid Renderer v2 HDRP & URP is supported
+- HDRP & URP are supported
-- With Hybrid Renderer v1 only HDRP is supported

 ## Known limitations
 - Wire frame mode and other debug modes do not display mesh deformations.